How do you pronounce your name?

 Yes, I do accept support across different platforms.

-- Help me get to 10,000 notes by suggesting individuals I should reach out to (I’m currently struggling to find sculptors!).
+- Help me get to 10,000 notes by suggesting discount codes I could use to encourage others to consider giving others a gift.

 - Apply to be a patron of the Q&A series.